-- Actively psychotic with impaired self-care functions, as in unable to care for self on a daily basis regarding food, hygiene, toileting, etc. - Bizarre thought processes - Recent physical, cognitive or behavioral incapacitation related to MH/IDD/SUD issue(s) - The member indicates multiple withdrawal symptoms or reports a history of severe withdrawal and current/recent heavy use or recent referral for detoxification.
+- The member has severe incapacitation in one or more areas of physical, cognitive or behavioral functioning related to MH/IDD/SUD issue(s), such as: - Actively psychotic with impaired self-care functions, as in unable to care for self on a daily basis regarding food, hygiene, toileting, etc. - Bizarre thought processes - Recent physical, cognitive or behavioral incapacitation related to MH/IDD/SUD issue(s) - The member indicates multiple withdrawal symptoms or reports a history of severe withdrawal and current/recent heavy use or recent referral for detoxification.
 Symptoms include tremors, paroxysmal sweats, anxiety, agitation, tactile disturbances (itching, bugs crawling, pins, burning sensations), auditory disturbances, visual disturbances (e.g., light sensitivity, seeing things not there), headache, disorientation regarding date and/or inability to do simple math (additions).

-Emergent services may be provided by a MCM Team or Facility-Based Crisis provider.
+Emergent services may be provided by a MCM Team, Behavioral Health Urgent Care Center, or a Facility-Based Crisis provider.
 If the individual is experiencing immediate life-threatening circumstances, he or she must be referred to the nearest hospital emergency department, or 911 may be called for emergency transportation to an ED.